hmcts/api-cp-crime-courthearing-cases-results/docs/DEPENDENCIES.md

 This will create a pom file such as ./build/publications/mavenJava/pom-default.xml
-This can be converted to a gradle file and imported directly into the consuming service to pull in dependencies directly Convert pom to gradle at site such as https://sagioto.github.io/maven2gradle/
+This can be converted to a gradle file and imported directly into the consuming service to pull in dependencies directly This may help local testing of any conflicts
+Convert pom to gradle at site such as https://sagioto.github.io/maven2gradle/

 i.e. build.gradle may pull in the local jarfile and dependencies